 Premature babies often start life behind the curve.
 They are generally smaller than full-term babies, and their bodies may be less developed.
 From the very beginning, their parents watch them anxiously for signs of progress.
 They want their babies to grow larger and stronger, and the little ones usually oblige.
 According to a report from the American Academy of Family Physicians, most premature babies eventually "catch up" to other children -- usually by the time they're a year old.
 Nobody could tell they were born too early.

 Nonetheless, if your baby was born prematurely, don't take his progress for granted.
 He'll need regular checkups so his doctor can track his development and spot any problems as quickly as possible.
-You can do your part by encouraging your baby's physical and mental growth every step of the way.
+You can do your part by setting up a doctor's appointment after you first take your baby home and encouraging his or her physical and mental growth every step of the way.

 Sizing up the future

 There's a reason doctors weigh and measure babies at every appointment.
 A baby's size is a strong indicator of his development and overall health.
 In general, premature babies grow more slowly at first than full-term babies.
 So, although doctors use the same growth charts for preemies as they do for babies born on or near their regular due date, they interpret the results differently.
 As long as your baby is growing as expected, there's no cause for alarm.